scalawithcats/scala-with-cats/src/pages/codata/infinite.md

 - a `head` of type `A`; and
 - a `tail` of type `Stream[A]`.

-Notice the similarity to `List`, but the lack of the base case means a `Stream` never stops.
+Notice the similarity to `List`, but the lack of the base case means a `Stream` never ends.

 We can translate this to Scala, as we've previously seen, giving us